banteg/c2-overlay/readme.md

 4. Generates ASS subtitle file with PM5-style overlay
 5. Optionally burns subtitles into video with ffmpeg

+## Timestamp Accuracy

+Concept2 time metadata is a good starting point, but it’s not guaranteed to be start-aligned or second-precise across export routes.
+If your overlay is off by up to ~1 minute, use `--offset` / `--workout-start` / `--video-start` to correct it.

+More details: `docs/timestamps.md`.

 ## Display Layout

 The overlay shows a bottom-left panel with two rows: